BARS & Annual Report Filing FAQs

 How can I reference the information from the BARS manual since there are no page numbers?

 The BARS manual contains indices, which specify parts, sections and subsections of the text (e.g., BARS 3.11.1 – Accounting – Transportation Benefit Districts (TBD) contains twelve segments numbered from 126.96.36.199 to 188.8.131.52).
 These indices are static and do not change.
 The outdated and not applicable indices are removed and their numbers are not replaced.
 New information is added with new index references.

 How do I download and/or print the BARS manual?

 To print the manual, you will need to download the PDF.

 Where do I find templates?

-What am I suppose to do about these flags?
-(Coming soon!)
+What am I suppose to do about these flags in the filing system?

 When are the changes to the BARS manual applicable?